sin5678/inav_cn_wiki/Fixed-wing-guide.md

 # The basic of getting iNav working on airplane

 * One limitation of iNav(And all other Cleanflight based) is it cannot be flown longer than 1 hour and 15 minutes.
-This is expected to be corrected by iNav 1.6
+This is fixed on INAV 1.6 with F3 boards and newer.

 ### Step 1, getting your flight controller ready.